Security Forces of India: Roles, Challenges & Government Initiatives

 • The Ministry of Defence and the Ministry of Home Affairs jointly manage external and internal security threats in India, including border areas.

-The various security Forces Under Defence Ministry and their Mandates
+Security Forces Under Defence Ministry and Their Mandates

 • Lack of clearly articulated integrated military strategy.